Jackson Preparatory School: Role in elections

 In the 1987 Mississippi gubernatorial election, Bill Waller was criticized for sending two of his children to the "all-white" Jackson Preparatory School.
 In 1989, Jackson Mayor Dale Danks was similarly criticized for enrolling his daughter in Jackson Prep.

-In 1999, Madison County school board member Lee Miller acknowledged that his decision to enroll his children in Jackson Prep may have come across as "nebulous", but insisted the decision was not motivated by racial bias.
+In 1999, Madison County school board member Lee Miller acknowledged that his decision to enroll his children in Jackson Prep may have come across as "nebulous," but insisted the decision was not motivated by racial bias.
+In the article, Miller explained that the decision was the result of prayer, stating that if someone did not have a relationship with God, they might think this reasoning 'nebulous,' but if they did, they would understand completely.

 Football

 Jackson Prep competes as the Patriots, in the Mississippi Association of Independent Schools (MAIS), and currently competes in District 1 of the 6A Division.
 Jackson Prep is also the only school in MAIS history to win seven championship titles in a row within their division (2013-2019).

 When Jackson Prep was established in 1970, the Murrah High School football coach moved to Jackson Prep, along with all the white players.
 The Murrah High School weight room equipment was also transferred to Jackson Prep since the booster club said that the equipment belonged to the club and not to the Jackson Public School District.

 In 1978, NFL coach Romeo Crennel was working as an assistant at Ole Miss and visited Jackson Prep to scout a player.
 Crennel later recalled that he was the first black person to attend a game at the school and that he had used the alias "Romano Crenelli" to disguise his racial background.